casperin/learning/README.md

 time.
 Read the source documentation of the file and edit it as you please.
 Once you get the hang of it, comment it out again and comment in the next file.

+You can view changes in the console output if you open `www/index.html`.

 Alternatively, you can just open each file here on Github and read.

 I've tried to make it as simple as possible, and then even simpler.
 To cut